Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Abstract

 \section{Abstract}

-We investigate the {\mst}s around short {\scg}s in {\htm} and how {\cl} of curves relate to closed {\la} incompressible {\ms}s.
-As applications, we prove, there are some closed {\htm}s fibering over the circle which are not foliated by closed incompressible {\ms}s diffeomorphic to the fiber.
-We also show, the existence of {\qfm}s containing arbitrarily many embedded closed incompressible {\ms}s.
+We investigate the {\mst}s around short {\scg}s in {\htm}s and how the {\cl} of curves relates to closed {\la} incompressible {\ms}s.
+As applications, we prove the existence of closed hyperbolic three-manifolds fibering over the circle which are not foliated by closed imcompressible minimal surfaces isotopic to the fiber.
+We also show the existence of {\qfm}s containing arbitrarily many embedded closed incompressible {\ms}s.
 Our strategy is to prove main theorems under natural geometric conditions on the {\cl} of closed curves on a {\fhtm}, then by computer programs, we find explicit examples where these conditions are satisfied.